-Her childhood acceptance of vision loss meant she was emotionally and strategically prepared, and the support, independence and skill learning provided by learning with others with VI was critical: "Being a fairly good 'partially' and using braille [at the Partially Sighted Unit (PSU)] gave me the benefit of seeing other 'blindies'- and I call them 'blindies' because that's a term I can own as a member of the blindness community...
-I got to see lots of strategies, like using your finger over a cup to pour, or [echolocation]... so I felt confident to use them later...
-I really treasured that 'special school experience'; apart from having access to all that [VI-specific] information, I learnt braille everyday whereas nowadays kids are so dependent on their aides...
-In my twenties, I was really very anti-special/blind schools...
+Her childhood acceptance of vision loss meant she was emotionally and strategically prepared, and the support, independence and skill learning provided by learning with others with vision impairment was critical: "Being a fairly good 'partially' and using braille at the Partially Sighted Unit (PSU) at the school gave me the benefit of seeing other 'blindies'- and I call them 'blindies' because that's a term I can own as a member of the blindness community...
+I got to see lots of strategies, like using your finger over a cup to pour, or echolocation... so I felt confident to use them later...
+I really treasured that 'special school experience'; apart from having access to all that vision impairment-specific information, I learnt braille everyday whereas nowadays kids are so dependent on their aides...

+"In my twenties, I was really very anti-special/blind schools...
 But now as I'm older I see the benefit of peer support, and having some things that are just blindness-only, but it needs to be a balance of integration as well."
-She attended PSUs for mainstream junior primary, a blind school for late primary and another PSU in year 7, but "coped enough" to be fully integrated from years 8-12.
+She attended a PSU for mainstream junior primary, a blind school for late primary and another PSU in year 7, but "coped enough" to be fully integrated from years 8-12.